 According to the “Housing Our Future” report in 2020, rising housing costs and stagnating incomes are causing housing affordability challenges, with nearly one-third of Hamilton County residents paying more than 30% of their income for housing.
 Cincinnati and Hamilton County now have a deficit of at least 40,000 units available to low-income households.

-As a response to its affordable housing crisis, the Cincinnati City Council is currently considering an amendment to the Cincinnati Zoning Code to permit the construction of ADUs on the same lots as single-family dwellings.
-Both AARP Ohio and Age-Friendly Cincinnati were consulted on the proposed changes.
+As a response to its affordable housing crisis, the Cincinnati City Council passed an amendment to the Cincinnati Zoning Code on June 26, 2023 to permit the construction of ADUs on the same lots as single-family dwellings.
+Both AARP Ohio and Age-Friendly Cincinnati were consulted on the changes.
+The amendment will take effect in the coming months.

 1 The number of Ohioans ages 60 and older is projected to increase by nearly 4%, to about 3 million by 2040, according to an Ohio Department of Aging report released in 2022.